DataSift

 STABM: Your Morning Routine

-Before you make a single call, run STABM.
-Four checks.
+Run STABM on every record you open and every record you leave.
+Five checks.
 Five minutes.
-This catches every lead that would have fallen through the cracks.
+This is real-time quality control, not a once-a-day audit, and it catches every lead that would have fallen through the cracks.

 S: Check the Property Status